 The Member Development/Training Programme is evaluated twice a year and the findings reported to the Scrutiny Committee.
 The report looks at attendance, feedback reports and the training budget.

-The cross party Member Development Group meets approximately three times a year to discuss Member development activities and decide how the programme should progress.
-The Group will be reconvened in September 2015 following elections in May.
+The cross party Member Development Group meets approximately three times a year to support the work of officers and discuss Member development activities.